Gager

 NV Land Guide

 The walk to Groß Zicker, the nearest port, is not far.
-It leads from Gager directly south up the Kahlen Berge and past the highest vantage point on Mönchgut (66 m high Bakenberg).
+It leads from Gager directly south up the Kahler Berge and past the highest vantage point on Mönchgut (66 m high Bakenberg).
 Whether on foot or by boat, this over 800 year old village is definitely worth a visit.
 The "Pfarrwitwenhaus", built around 1720, is one of the oldest preserved buildings in the region and today houses a museum.
 On the way over the hills near Gager you pass the remains of a demolished mill, including two well-preserved millstones.

 Marina Information